 Beginning with the initial assessments for admission to the COMP Waiver Program, DBHDD field staff start explanation of available services and options for service delivery models.
 Thus, newly admitted waiver participants are educated in roles of the service agencies and realistic expectations.
-During the formal ISP meeting they are in most cases able to make an informed choice of providers.
-The waiver participant begins by selecting a support coordination agency from the enrolled Support Coordination agencies before other decisions about services or provider choice.
+During the formal ISP meeting they are able to make an informed choice of providers.
+The waiver participant begins by selecting a support coordination agency from all enrolled Support Coordination agencies before making other decisions about services or provider choice.
 The Support Coordinator assists waiver participants in selecting service providers.
 This assistance may include telephonic or on site visits with waiver participants and their families.
-Setting-specific services such as residential, overnight respite and the community access group centers may present the added waiver participant/family interest in setting location, transportation and activity options.
-In such cases, individuals and family members are offered the option of visiting the settings in order to be fully informed of choices and available options.
+Setting-specific service choices such as residential, overnight respite and the community access group centers also may require site visits by the waiver participant/family member to view the setting location, transportation availability, activity options and general compatibility.
+In such cases, individuals and family members are offered the option of visiting any enrolled and available settings in order to be fully informed of choices and options.
 In the case of in-home or service delivery in the larger community, individuals may interview the provider.
-A new resource option to be offered through the Administrative Services Organization is online access to information about all providers by service type.
-Information such as location, hours of operation, service areas, etc. will be available for "online shopping" by waiver participants and their families.
+A new resource option offered through the Administrative Services Organization is online access to information about all providers by service type.
+Information such as location, hours of operation, service areas, etc. is available for "online shopping" by waiver participants and their families.

 Each participant signs a document indicating freedom of choice in community services in lieu of institutional care; it also documents that the waiver participant has selected the enrolled provider.
-In the case of a change in provider agency, the same document is used to indicate selection of the new provider.
+In the case of a requested change in provider agency, the same document is used to indicate selection of the new provider.